Connaught Place, New Delhi: Early years

-Early commercial establishments belonged to traders from the Kashmere Gate area: Harnarain Gopinath (Harnarains), Kanter's, Galgotia and Snowhite.
+Early commercial establishments belonged to traders from the Kashmere Gate area: Harnarain Gopinath (Harnarains), Kanter's, Galgotias, and Snowhite.
 Some of the other oldest and still-extant establishments include Ram Chandra & Sons (1935), Novex (1937), Dhoomi Mal Gallery (1936), Vaish at Rivoli (1939), Indian Arts Palace (1935), Mahatta & Company (1947).

 Regal Cinema, the first cinema in Connaught Place, commenced operations around this time and went on to host popular concerts, theatre groups, and ballet performances.
 The Odeon and Rivoli followed the Regal, while the Indian Talkie House opened in 1938.
 Initially, only Indian snacks were available in the area; gradually, restaurants opened in the plaza, with outlets like Kwality, United Coffee House and others offering Continental and Mughlai cuisines.

 Wenger's, the confectioners, was one of the first shops in Connaught Place.
-The firm also owned New Delhi's largest restaurant, located on the first floor of their current A-Block outlet.
+The firm also owned New Delhi's largest restaurant, located on the first floor of its current A-Block outlet.
 Originally established in 1926 as Spencers in Kashmere Gate, Wenger's was owned by a Swiss couple and introduced Delhi to pastries and homemade Swiss chocolates.
 In its early years, it was primarily patronized by British officers, Indian royalty, and a few businessmen with international exposure, as Delhi remained a city of classical taste within the walled city.
 Over the years, Wenger's opened another shop adjacent to their original location in Connaught Place's A Block.
 This space had previously belonged to Harnarains, a food processing brand established in the 1860s.
 Harnarains currently operates under the name Harnarains International.
 Davico's, located across Connaught Plaza, and the Standard restaurant were popular for decades before eventually fading away.
 Another long-standing establishment, the Embassy Restaurant, opened in 1948.

 New Delhi's first luxury hotel, The Imperial, established in 1936 in Janpath, eventually became a haunt for the royalty and a place for political discussions.
 It was here that Jawaharlal Nehru, Mohandas K. Gandhi, Muhammad Ali Jinnah and Lord Mountbatten met to discuss the Partition of India and the birth of Pakistan.